Middle School Computer Science & Engineering Teaching Fellow

 Bachelor’s or Master’s degree with strong content knowledge in the discipline

-Highly developed cultural competency skills, with demonstrated commitment to furthering the creation of an equitable and inclusive school community that supports a sense of belonging for all students
+Highly developed cultural competency skills, with a demonstrated commitment to furthering the creation of an equitable and inclusive school community that supports a sense of belonging for all students

-Located in New Canaan, Connecticut, St. Luke’s attracts families from 25 towns throughout Connecticut and New York.
+Located in New Canaan, Connecticut, St. Luke’s attracts families from over 35 towns throughout Connecticut and New York.
 A combination of challenging academics and truly exceptional community support distinguishes St. Luke’s and encourages our students to go above and beyond their own expectations.
 St. Luke’s offers an inclusive environment where differences in race, culture, and personal beliefs are embraced as assets that enhance education.
 St. Luke’s prides itself on being a forward-thinking school where students hone their own distinct leadership skills - developing a strong moral compass, the commitment to serve, and the confidence to lead.